 Stevens Institute of Technology: Academic Gateway Complex

-WRT was engaged by Stevens Institute to master plan the expansion of its campus overlooking the Hudson River, with plans that call for 300,000 GSF of new classroom, research, residential, and student life facilities.
+WRT was engaged by Stevens Institute to master plan the expansion of its campus overlooking the Hudson River, with plans that call for new classroom, research, residential, and student life facilities.
 The effort encompasses a major rethinking of Stevens’ open space network, which will include a significant new linear park designed to reorient the campus center toward sweeping views of Manhattan.
 Each new building will engage and animate this green corridor which is also intended to serve as a semi-public park for the City of Hoboken.

 Enhancing community connections is a large part of the master plan, and several specific architectural projects emerged from the Master Plan.
 Taken as a whole, these projects will not only enhance the lives of the Institute’s students and faculty, but they will also allow Stevens to address many recent issues in campus planning including innovations in teaching environments, community outreach, and sustainability.